Data integration of non-probability and probability samples with deterministic predictive mean matching: Main results

-The intuitive reason as to why Algorithm \ref{algo-2} may be an appropriate bootstrap for $\hat{V}_{2}$ is that as per equation \eqref{V-2-expression}, $V_{2}$ is just the variance of the mean of imputed values for the whole population.
-Since imputation to the whole population can be done with just the $S_{A}$ sample (if we know $\bX$ values for the entire population), the sampling for sample $A$ is the only source of randomness that is relevant to $V_{2}$.
-Therefore, we only need to account for sampling in $S_{A}$ and use the probability sample $S_{B}$ to estimate the $\displaystyle\frac{1}{N}\sum_{i=1}^{N}\frac{1}{k}\sum_{t=1}^{k}y_{\hat{\nu}(i, t)}$ by the usual weighted estimator and compute the variance of estimates obtained via Algorithm \ref{algo-2}.
-This also explains why results from Algorithm \ref{algo-2} are a~little pessimistic since we are essentially estimating
+The intuitive reason why Algorithm \ref{algo-2} may be an appropriate bootstrap for $\hat{V}_{2}$ is that, as per equation \eqref{V-2-expression}, $V_{2}$ is just the variance of the mean of imputed values for the whole population.
+Since imputation for the whole population can be done with only the $S_{\text{NP}}$ sample (if we know $\bX$ values for the entire population), the only source of randomness that is relevant to $V_{2}$ is the random selection of units into $S_{\text{NP}}$.
+Therefore, we only need to account for sampling in $S_{\text{NP}}$ and use the probability sample $S_{\text{P}}$ to estimate the $\frac{1}{N}\sum_{i=1}^{N}\frac{1}{k}\sum_{t=1}^{k}y_{\hat{\nu}(i, t)}$ using the usual weighted estimator and compute the variance of estimates obtained via Algorithm \ref{algo-2}.
+This also explains why results from Algorithm \ref{algo-2} are somewhat conservative since we are essentially estimating

 by an estimator for:

 which induces more randomness.